What hiring managers actually look for

 5. Skills / Certifications

-Include relevant certifications (PMP, CPA, CISSP, FAC-C, etc.), software proficiencies, language skills with proficiency levels, and any specialized training.
+Include relevant certifications (FAC-C, FAC-COR, PMP, Security+, etc.), software proficiencies, language skills with proficiency levels, and any specialized training.
 For federal positions, also list completed leadership development programs, details of any security clearances, and relevant professional affiliations.
+See the certifications note below the skills list for the credentials that map most cleanly to federal series.

 Key skills to include